Module 6 of 10

 Without skills, Claude relies on its general training.
 It'll do a decent job at most things.
 But "decent" and "exactly how you want it" are different.
 Skills close that gap for tasks you do repeatedly.

-Setting up the folders
+Where the folders live

 Skills Worth Installing